-Our exciting and diverse programme of open access rolling workshops on Wednesdays gives students a chance to encounter unfamiliar technical processes, strengthen existing skills, and engage in broader learning opportunities in the university.
+Our exciting and diverse programme of rolling workshops give students a chance to encounter unfamiliar technical processes, strengthen existing skills, and engage in broader learning opportunities in the university.

 3D printing in Fab Lab Plymouth